photo: Anastasia Creative

 We couldn’t agree more.
 These participant commitments and takeaways are a testament to the importance of coming together to deepen our collective awareness.
 They also speak to the need for a continuous commitment to developing an anti-oppression practice within organizations.
 Ongoing training and coaching sessions are vital for creating organizational culture shifts toward psychologically healthy workplaces.

 *Note: We thank all our training participants.
 Your feedback helps inform our practice.
-If you’d like to discuss how we can support your organization on these themes or any other inclusion topic, email info@elevate-inclusion.com.
+If you’d like to discuss how we can support your organization on these themes or any other inclusion topic, email [email protected].